Providence Bicycle Accidents Attorney

 Can I receive compensation if I wasn’t wearing a helmet or other safety gear at the time of the accident?

 In many states, helmet laws strictly apply to anyone who isn’t an adult (18 years of age).
 Rhode Island’s law only applies to children under the age of 16, so your children would fall under this rule, but you would not have been required to wear a helmet.
-However, the attorneys at the Law Offices of Ronald J. Resmini, LTD. strongly encourage all bicycle riders to wear a helmet, especially because it can protect you in the case of an accident.
+However, the attorneys at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. strongly encourage all bicycle riders to wear a helmet, especially because it can protect you in the case of an accident.
 It is important to note, however, that helmet or no helmet, you should not have been in an accident in the first place.
 If you were injured in any way, even if your injuries wouldn’t have been as bad if you were wearing a helmet, you should seek the assistance of an attorney who can help you seek compensation.

 How much compensation can I receive?